neo4j-field/gsummit2024/README.md

 ### Target Audience

 The workshop is intended for those who:
-* Are new to Graph Databases or Graph Analytics,
+* Are new to Graph Databases or Graph Analytics
-* Have experience of Graph Databases or Graph Analytics who are looking for a different example of the value of Graph,
+* Have experience of Graph Databases or Graph Analytics who are looking for a different example of the value of Graph

 ---
 ## About the data